DLARlab/16WaystoGallop/README.md

 ## Publications

-This work has been submitted to the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2025).
+This work has been accepted in the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2025).

 ## Optimization Requirements
 ### Environment